krobus00/OneSignal-Nextjs-Sample/README.md

 Previewing different platforms.

-It's important to check the preview for all platforms before pushing a notification.
-Since this is a demo, I'm going to push this notification even though the layout is broken for Android web notifications.
+It's essential to check the preview for all platforms before pushing a notification.
+Since this is a demo, I will push this notification even though the layout is broken for the Android web platform.

 ### Pushing a Notification

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/2021-05-20_11.01.39.gif](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/2021-05-20_11.01.39.gif)

-Native notification being displayed as result of pushing message.
+Native notification displayed as a result of pushing the message.

 Clicking the notification opens the URL I entered in the *Launch URL* text field.

 ![Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/2021-05-20_11.16.07.gif](Integrating%20OneSignal%20into%20a%20Next%20JS%20App%2045906aacd7944a6aa7c1fa0d821e3456/2021-05-20_11.16.07.gif)

-Taking action on notification.
+Taking action on the notification.